Osteoarthritis at the base of the thumb: Joint replacement

+Prostheses come in many varieties, such as spacers or resurfacing prostheses.

+It's not clear within the current literature that a prosthesis has any advantage over trapeziectomy.

-Overall, joint replacements are related to long-term complications such as subluxation, fractures, synovitis (due to the material used) and nerve damaging.
-In many cases revision surgery is needed to either remove or repair the prosthesis.
+Overall, joint replacements are related to long-term complications such as subluxation, fractures, synovitis (due to the material used) and nerve damaging.In many cases revision surgery is needed to either remove or repair the prosthesis.
 Also note that usage of a joint replacement is heavy in costs.

 The quality of the prostheses is improving and there is reason to believe this will have a positive effect on outcome in the years to follow.

 Metacarpal osteotomy

-The aim of this procedure is to change the pressure distribution on the CMC1 joint, so it can function without further damaging the joint.
-That is why a successful osteotomy requires a CMC1 joint of reasonable condition.
-Therefore, the metacarpal osteotomy should be limited to patients with a stage I-II CMC OA.
+The aim of metacarpal osteotomy is to change the pressure distribution on the TMC joint.
+The hope is that this will slow the pace of development of osteoarthritis.
+There is no evidence that this procedure can modify the natural course of TMC OA.
+Osteotomy may be considered for people with mild arthritis.

-An osteotomy is a surgical procedure wherein bone fragments are modified by cutting the bone.